OneLLM-dev/documentation/DOCS.md

 The OneLLM.dev API uses API keys for authentication.
 You can obtain your API key from the [OneLLM.dev dashboard](https://onellm.dev).

-All API requests must include an `Authorization` header containing your API key.
+All API requests must include an `Authorization` header with a Bearer token containing your API key.

 **Example Header:**
 ```
-Authorization: YOUR_API_KEY
+Authorization: Bearer YOUR_API_KEY
 ```

 ---